FAIRERdata/maDMP-Generation-Form/README.md

 To view the author statement, click on the "Author Statement" link in the application.
 This will open a modal with detailed information about the authors.

 ### Update Author Statement
 The author statement is fetched and generated dynamically.
-To change it, you only need to modify the [authorStatement.html](https://github.com/FAIRERdata/maDMP-Generation-Form/blob/master/public/authorStatement.html) file.
+To change its content, you only need to modify the [authorStatement.html](https://github.com/FAIRERdata/maDMP-Generation-Form/blob/master/public/authorStatement.html) file.

 ## Update Disclaimer
-The disclamier popup is also fetched and generated dynamically.
-To change it, you only need to modify the [disclaimer.html](https://github.com/FAIRERdata/maDMP-Generation-Form/blob/master/public/disclaimer.html)
+The disclaimer popup is also fetched and generated dynamically.
+To change its content, you only need to modify the [disclaimer.html](https://github.com/FAIRERdata/maDMP-Generation-Form/blob/master/public/disclaimer.html)